Alcuin's Propositiones de Civitatibus: the Earliest Packing Problems: Propositiones de civitatibus (problems about cities)

 where $\ell$ is the circumference of the circle.
 The formula requires $\pi = 3$.
 In our case the area could be $5,333,333.333\dots$ sq ft, i.e. $8888.889\dots$ house areas.
 The correct area of the circle is

 i.e. $8488.264\dots$ house areas.

 Singmaster has fitted in $8307$ houses \cite{HadleySingmaster1992} but he notes that ``it is probably possible to fit more in''.
 I found a solution with $8349$ houses; see Fig.\,\ref{fig_rotunda}.
 There are $8342$ houses put ``horizontally'' plus $7$ houses rotated.
+H.\,Hemme \cite{Hemme2010} managed to put $8360$ houses!
+See Fig.\,\ref{fig_hemme}, where the plan for one quarter of the city is presented.